 - Responding to Change: Don’t Fear Surprises, Fear Inflexibility

-Here is a link to a video of me giving this talk at a conference:
+Here are links to videos of me giving this talk at conferences:

 What Attendees Have Said